Project-RICA/RICA_Client/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 > __This license applies only to _code files_ on this repository.__ Other files of this project aren't distributed.\
-> Check the 'Abstract' and 'Open Source' part.
+> Check the 'Abstract' and 'Open Source Policy' part.

 # RICA